Swimmer Registration for the 2022 season is closed

-* Withdrawal after April 15: swimmer will be refunded entire fee minus their deposit of $750.
+* Withdrawal after April 15: If their swim spot can be filled, swimmer will be refunded entire fee minus $750.
 However, if their swim spot cannot be filled the swimmer will not be refunded.

 * Withdrawal 14 days prior to event day: No refunds

 You are welcome to raise funds for a cause when you swim 20 Bridges as long as you abide by the following guidelines.

 * The organization you are raising funds for must be a registered charity or not-for-profit organization.

 * This organization can not represent a religious or political cause.

 * All proceeds must go to the charity you are fundraising for.
 You can not fund your swim through your fundraising efforts.

 Entries are no longer ranked by their timestamp, so swimmers should take their time to make a strong application.
 Instead, we will be putting an emphasis on swimmer resume.
 Criteria will include:

 - Completed recent and less recent marathon swims